7 ways companies are using generative AI in customer experience

 A separate function called Explain my Answer uses AI to give feedback when a user makes a mistake, even explaining grammatical rules.
 Responses are frequently reviewed, and Duolingo says that it uses OpenAI’s ChatGPT because it is the most accurate and fastest version of the technology available.

-How Coca-Cola is using generative AI in advertising
+Coca-Cola using generative AI in advertising

 Coca-Cola is one of the first multinational companies to appoint a global executive solely responsible for AI, and it is already demonstrating how it intends to spearhead the use of AI in new and creative ways.